 WAR GRAVES IN FARNBOROUGH CHURCHYARD

-Shown below are photographs of these 13 memorials.
+Shown below are photographs of the 13 official war grave memorials.
 As may be seen not all are of the standard War Grave memorial design, and some also commemorate family members who died later.
 Some died from their injuries after the end of hostilities..

 Shown with each photograph is a grave number.
 Researchers wishing to find a grave should contact the Parish Office in the first instance to arrange a visit, during which assistance finding a grave can be given.
 We do not publish the full graveyard map.